-- The Self-timer cannot be used with this BEST SHOT scene. - With this BEST SHOT scene, half-pressing the shutter button fixes focus and exposure at their current levels. - With this BEST SHOT scene, image recording will not be successful if you fullpress the shutter button without allowing enough time (at least 0.4 seconds) after half-pressing it. - Pay close attention to the subject when shooting.
+- Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - The Self-timer cannot be used with this BEST SHOT scene. - With this BEST SHOT scene, half-pressing the shutter button fixes focus and exposure at their current levels. - With this BEST SHOT scene, image recording will not be successful if you fullpress the shutter button without allowing enough time (at least 0.4 seconds) after half-pressing it. - Pay close attention to the subject when shooting.
 Failure to do so can cause considerable lag from the instant you want to shoot until you actually full-press the shutter button.
-This can cause image recording to be too late, even if you use this function. - The current "Review" setting (page 96) is ignored when shooting with this function.
+This can cause image recording to be too late, even if you use this function. - The current "Review" setting (page 92) is ignored when shooting with this function.
 Immediately after you full-press the shutter button, one of the five pre-recorded images will appear on the display as in step 4 of the above procedure.